Petros9/CaptionTagger/README.md

  *CaptionTagger*

 CaptionTagger is the main app's object.
 That's the place where `main` function is called.
-At first the app makes sure, that the logs.txt file does not exists (in order to log each session seprarately), then the file name is taken from the keyboard.
-If a file with given name does not exists in the examples folder an exception is written to the console.
+At first the app makes sure, that the logs.txt file does not exist (in order to log each session seprarately), then the file name is taken from the keyboard.
+If a file with given name does not exist in the examples folder an exception is written to the console.

  *EntryFileReader*